Continuation-of-Ashford/ashford-docs/modified_mechanics/combat.md

-# In-Combat Rules and Reminders
+# Combat Rule Changes

 ## Spellcasting Economy

 * Casting a spell using a bonus action does not prevent you from casting other spells that require a spell slot on your turn.

 For example: You can cast Fireball (Action) and Shadow Blade (Bonus Action) on the same turn, then counterspell an enemy attempting to counterspell your fireball.

+# Rule Clarifications and Reminders

 ## Combat Movement